 Women who are pregnant should avoid the intake of fish with high levels of mercury.
 Legumes are also in line for considering it as healthy which involves; dry beans, black-eyed peas, and canned baked beans.
 Pregnant women must also consider iron-enriched products such as white bread, pasta, rice, and cereals,

-The body assimilates iron to create hemoglobin and the red blood cells, which help to carry oxygen to tissues by a protein.
+The body assimilates iron to create hemoglobin and red blood cells, which help to carry oxygen to tissues by a protein.
 Pregnant women need a double amount of iron dosage compared to non-pregnant women.
 For an adequate supply of oxygen to the baby, the body requires iron to make blood; otherwise, this will result in iron deficiency anemia.

 CDC is defined Hb level as less than 11g/dL.
-Hematocrit less than thirty-three percent causes anemia during the third trimester of pregnancy.
+Hematocrit of less than thirty-three percent causes anemia during the third trimester of pregnancy.
 This condition is due to the less advanced socioeconomic status, fewer follow-ups during pregnancy, and improper iron replacement therapy.
 There is an extended stay in the hospital after delivery in severe third-trimester anemia.
 Stay is usually for postpartum anemia treatment, such as transfusion or intravenous iron supplementation.
 Causes behind anemia that occurs in up to one-third of women during the 3rd trimester are iron deficiency and folate deficiency.

 The risk of premature birth is calculated by the severity of iron-deficient anemia during pregnancy.
 Women who have two closely spaced pregnancies or pregnant women with more than one baby are at a higher risk of anemia Symptoms of iron-deficiency anemia during pregnancy are; fatigue, weaknesses, pale or yellowish skin, and irregular heartbeats.

 While best practice includes preventing anemia or early identification and antenatal treatment, some women enter labor with iron deficiency anemia.
 As for all women, active measures to minimize blood loss at birth must be planned.
 Efforts should be made to maximize pre‐delivery Haemoglobin with an induction planned according to the usual obstetric indications.
 Iron deficient anemia should not impact the intentional mode of birth, and choices should be made according to obstetric indications.
 Many risk factors might affect the probability of hemorrhage and also include previous cases of fibroid uterus, multiple pregnancies, the severity of anemia, and whether blood components will be accepted or not.
-Women with Hb level less than 100 g/l with imminent birth must follow a precise individualized diet plan, the third stage of labor, and the management of the anemia of pregnancy with doctor follow-ups.
+Women with Hb levels less than 100 g/l with imminent birth must follow a precise individualized diet plan, the third stage of labor, and the management of the anemia of pregnancy with doctor follow-ups.

 Following are the recommendations for anemic pregnant women; the mode and timing of delivery (2D) should not be influenced by iron deficiency anemia.
-Delivery should be in an obstetrician‐led unit (1D) for women with Hb level less than 100g/l.
+Delivery should be in an obstetrician‐led unit (1D) for women with a Hb level of less than 100g/l.
 Women with iron deficiency anemia with a Hb of <100 g/l should have active management of the third stage of labor (1D).
 Active management of the third stage of labor (1D) of women who have iron-deficient anemia is critical.

-Women should eat folate enriched food, citrus fruits and juices, and more berries as a dietary precaution.
+Women should eat folate-enriched food, citrus fruits and juices, and berries as a dietary precaution.
 Anemia can also result in premature birth or a baby with a lower body weight than usual.
 Prevention largely depends on a healthy nutritional balanced diet and active routine.
 Only a few know how to control this situation, and we are sure that once you are done reading this discussion, you have joined that club!